North Beach State Park

-The southeastern view at Bear Lake State Park
+The southeastern view at North Beach State Park

 Bear Lake is in the extreme southeast corner of Idaho, about 5,900' up in a high mountain valley.
 The lake is about 8 miles wide and 20 miles long, with half the lake in Idaho and half in Utah.
 There is a 1.5-mile-long beach on the eastern shore and another 2-mile-long beach on the northern shore.
 The lake bottom has a very gradual downslope so the swimming area is huge.
 There are several boat ramps on the lake so boaters and water skiers can have a really good time, too.

-The major part of the State Park is along the eastern shore, with a campground offering 47 individual and 3 group sites.
+The major part of North Beach State Park is along the eastern shore, with a campground offering 47 individual and 3 group sites.
 The fishing is excellent year-round with native cutthroat and lake trout in the summer and Bonneville Cisco in the winter.
 The park grooms almost 300 miles of snowmobile trails in season.
 On the western shore of the lake are the Cache Mountains, with miles and miles of hiking, biking and motorized trails.
-Bordering Bear Lake State Park to the north is the Bear Lake National Wildlife Refuge with great year-round bird watching.
+Bordering North Beach State Park to the north is the Bear Lake National Wildlife Refuge with great year-round bird watching.

-The western view at Bear Lake State Park
+The western view at North Beach State Park

 Lower photo courtesy of Matthew Trump, CCA-by-SA 3.0 License